You’d be surprised how often a tourist asks me about whether or not they should take a bus tour in New Orleans.

 During this 2-hour bus tour, you'll cross one of the most notorious streets in America and attempt to photograph actual paranormal activity on haunted grounds.

-If you've ever wondered why New Orleans is often considered one of the most haunted cities in the US, this tour will definitely help you to understand.
+If you've ever wondered why New Orleans is often considered one of the most haunted cities in the US, this tour will show you why.

 NOLA Ghost Riders

-This company offers a lot of different tours in and around New Orleans, and this is just one of their very well-rated services.
+This company offers several tours in and around New Orleans, and this is just one of their very well-rated services.

-Over the course of 2 hours, you'll see and learn about some of the most notorious sites in NOLA, including stops at multiple cemeteries and access to the Hurricane Katrina Memorial.
+Over 2 hours, you'll see and learn about some of the most notorious sites in NOLA, including stops at multiple cemeteries and access to the Hurricane Katrina Memorial.

-This bus tour will also take you to the Mid-City and City Park neighborhoods to discover some of the most haunted sites in these areas.
+This bus tour will also take you to the Mid-City and City Park neighborhoods to discover some of the most haunted sites.

 Tour Orleans